 The field of medicine runs significantly deep, and this of course applies to dermatology.
-While all types of dermatologists (in Cameron Park and other areas) focus on skin care, each specialize in a different aspect of the field.
+While all types of dermatologists in Sacramento and the San Francisco Bay Area focus on skin care, each specialize in a different aspect of the field.
 The following are the four main types of dermatologists.

 As the job title implies, pediatric dermatologists are specifically trained to work with children experiencing skin issues.
 Because children respond differently to specific treatment types when compared to adults, they require specific care from a trained pediatric dermatologist.
 Pediatric dermatologists deal with several various skin conditions, such as dermatitis caused by allergic reactions, acne, birthmarks, warts, and hives.
 Additionally, they also provide care for children who suffer from skin conditions congenital in nature.
 The equipment and supplies that a pediatric dermatologist works with are specifically designed for use in child patient cases.